Buying grab rails from Bunnings: what you gain and what you lose

 InstallationA$80-A$150 (handyman)Included

-NDIS / My Aged Care funded installNot eligibleEligible (I invoice the funder)
+NDIS / My Aged Care funded installUsually not claimableClaimable (the installer invoices the funder)

-Site inspection for wall typeYou're on your ownI do it
+Site inspection for wall typeYou're on your ownDone before the quote is confirmed

 Typical totalA$110-A$230$250-$310 (stud fix)